Featured image by: Lucas Durham

 They don’t care.
 They told me I’m too young to be depressed.
 They told me not to curse cause I’m too pretty.
 Fuck you.
 My head hurts and no one is listening to me.
 I want to leave.
 The motherfucker next to me won’t stop snoring.
 I’m supposed to feel safe here but I feel the opposite of that.
 I feel like an idiot.

 When I got myself here, I wasn’t thinking straight.
 Around 10 pm, I was sitting in Maria Hernandez Park feeling a certain intensity.
 I was feeling overwhelmed by a sadness that I didn’t quite know how to express.
 I wanted to feel something else, so I had a moment of impulsive physical expression.
 I hit my head on a tree.
 Kind of like someone punching a wall or breaking a glass when they’re frustrated.
 Except it was me, and a tree.
 Nothing too unordinary.
 I wanted to hear a voice, I wanted to talk to someone.
 I had an appointment with my therapist the next day but she canceled on me last minute.
 That’s when I started feeling worse.
+At that point, I probably should have had a smoke to calm me down, but I didn’t have anything with me.
+I found a rolling papers guide online, as I wanted to see if there was anything else I could use, something that I had to hand, but there wasn’t.
+Weed, for many people, really helps with depression.
 I wasn’t feeling suicidal, but I called the suicide hotline because I thought I could find that voice that would just listen.
 This is where it all goes wrong.
 When I called I made sure I expressed I wasn’t in any immediate danger.
 I made sure the guy knew I just wanted someone to talk to.
 Everything was fine and I felt myself easing out of it, and that’s when I made the mistake of explaining the tree situation.
 It was moments later that I saw the NYPD and ambulance arriving to come take me.
 I was sat down in the ambulance by two EMTs that I later learned to really appreciate.
 Their names were Mike and Juana.
 They spoke to me and explained that they were going to take me to the hospital.
 I began to panic when they told me this, I had never been to a hospital and had hoped to keep it that way.
 I tried to refuse the ambulance, and the hospital as I wasn’t even sure if I had health insurance, and I knew that I couldn’t afford any of it, but they told me I had no choice.
 I was fine, my head was swollen but I wanted to go home.
 I vividly remember the feeling of powerlessness I experienced at this moment, and I submitted myself to it.
 After all, I made the stupid fucking call.
 Along the ride Juana spoke to me about my art and told me she also likes painting.
 She was sweet and calm, I liked talking to her.
 Mike was nice too, and he made me feel like I wasn’t as crazy as I was about to be treated.
 Though I felt angry at my lack of power in this situation, I understood that they were just doing their jobs and at least they made me feel okay.

 I get to the ER and it immediately dawns on me how much I don’t need to be here.
 There are people wailing in pain, and though most of my damage isn’t physical, and still justified, I know it’s a waste of my time and theirs.
 A young man in the waiting room looks at me and tells me he’s the leader of the “anonymous” group.
 I bat my eyes at him and I smile for the first time as I find this claim quite entertaining.
 A nurse takes me on a stretcher and hands me a yellow gown to change into.
 She takes away my purse and my clothes and I feel frustrated but I cooperate as I just want to get out.
 They take me to another room.
 They have a nurse watching me.
 At one point she looks at me and says “Next time, call your friends.
 Not the hotline.
 You’ll be better off.”
 She drifts in and out of sleep.
 I ask for water, and explain that I feel dizzy.
 No reception.
 It took hours before I was even given an ice pack for my head.
 Dr. Miranda fucks around on his cell phone and drinks a Pepsi.
 I overhear him joking to a patient that he doesn’t even like water.
 Only soda.
 He comes up to me and looks at my head and shrugs it off.
 He tells me its fine.
 He asks what happened and tells me I’m too young to be depressed.
 I curse back at him and ask for a doctor with actual medical knowledge.
 That’s when they tell me I’m too pretty to curse.
 They go over typical hospital procedures; take my blood, urine, and then my dignity.
 I ask consistently if I can leave and the nurse explains to me that I have to speak with a psychiatrist to discharge me from the situation.
 I am patient and overall hopeful, thinking that all I have to do is get a few minutes of time with this psychiatrist and then he will see I am perfectly fine and I can go back home to my bed.